 The History Program has adopted the slogan, "exploring the past, crafting the future."
 The world today is fast paced, interconnected, economically diverse and challenging.
 History is the study of our world and how it came to be.
 What roles have the people and events of the past played in forming who we are?
 What role will you play in shaping our future?
 The History faculty create courses and learning experiences with these questions in mind.

+But it also gives you a skill set that can be applied in almost any job.
 Our graduates have gone on to work in the following areas:

 - Primary, Secondary and Higher Education